 Un e secte Albin Michel Policier et suspense.
 Esme, tome 1 Black Ink Editions Thriller.
 Edens Zero Chapitre Pika Action.
 Trois baisers Albin Michel Lettres.
 Juste avant le bonheur Albin Michel Lettres.

 Cauchemar Sonatine Policier et suspense.
 Mon insupportable boss Addictives — Luv Thriller.
 La dette Stories by Fyctia Contemporain.
 Lastman Tome 12 Casterman BD et mangas.
 Le Roi des assassins Bragelonne Fantasy.

-get link Hero's Chapitre 6 Pika Action.
+Hero's Chapitre 6 Pika Action.
 Unexpected Christmas Fyctia Editions Contemporain.
 Avant toi Milady Contemporain.